bihor/fp_masterquiz/README.md

 - Breaking: due to a TYPO3 bug (issues/105135), the Ajax-Version is not working anymore!
 - Breaking: layout changed: fieldset added to questions and user data in the form and settings.wrapQuestionTitle1 changed to legend.
 - Documentation translated to german.

+Changes in 7.0.1:
+- Bugfix: the Ajax-version is now working again.

 You find the whole changelog here: https://raw.githubusercontent.com/bihor/fp_masterquiz/refs/heads/master/Documentation/ChangeLog/Index.rst